A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Unifying rigid bodies and rigid bars using natural coordinates

-Note that while the specific expression of $\bm{C}_{I}$ varies with $\bm{q}_{I}$, it is not a function of the latter.
+which is a polymorphic expression, meaning that the formulations of $\bm{C}_I$ and $\bm{Y}_I$ vary with the type of $\bm{q}_I$, as summarized in \cref{tab:polymorphsim}.
+However, note that $\bm{C}_{I}$ is not a function of $\bm{q}_I$.
 Consequently, the velocity of a generic point is given by $\dot{\bm{r}}=\bm{C}_{I}\dot{\bm{q}}_{I}$, which can be used to derive the mass matrix.
-Let $\rho_I$ denote the linear, area, or volume density of the rigid member $\CircledSmall{I}$.
+Let $\rho_I$ denote the longitudinal or volume density of the rigid member $\CircledSmall{I}$.
 Then, the kinetic energy can be computed by an integral over its entire domain $\Omega$ as

 where $\bm{M}_I$ is a constant mass matrix with polymorphism defined by